angavrilov/wb-permanent-camp/pcamp_readme.txt

   number of camps is determined by the number of player_camp_chest_* troops before player_camp_chest_end in pcamp_troops.py

+  When merging with other mods, check that spt_player_type doesn't conflict with any other new spt_* constant.

   If building module fails with messages about pt_player_camp, add this to ID_party_templates.py and then build module _twice_ before using: